Summary

 No reliability rating

-As of November 2023, we don’t have enough reliability data on the Smart #1 to generate a reliability rating.
+As of May 2024, we don’t have enough reliability data on the Smart #1 to generate a reliability rating.

-The Car Expert’s reliability information is provided exclusively to us using extended warranty data from our partner, MotorEasy.
-As soon as MotorEasy has sufficient data on the #1, we’ll publish the score here.
+As soon as MotorEasy has sufficient data on the #1, we’ll publish the results here.

 Monthly cost of ownership data provided exclusively for The Car Expert by Clear Vehicle Data